AxisCommunications/acap-runtime/README.md

 ## Overview

-- [ ] TODO: Describe the benefits of gRPC support for ACAP

 ACAP runtime provides a network protocol based service, using gRPC to expose a number of [APIs](#apis).
 Once started, ACAP runtime runs a gRPC server that can be accessed by a client app, written in any gRPC compatible language.